aathn/mvk18/docs/source/development.rst

   Initially the plan was to not film airplanes that were moving away from the camera, and instead focus on the ones approaching the camera.
-However, after discussing it with Flightradar24 we came to the conclusion that it would be effective enough to just film airplanes while they're within a certain radius.
+However, after discussing it with Flightradar24 it was decided that it would be effective enough to just film airplanes while they're within a certain radius.

 - :need:`FREQ_17`:

-  The idea of how the view would be configurable was initially more focused ease of use, and we wanted to avoid the need of access to files on the Skysense.
+  The idea of how the view would be configurable was initially more focused on ease of use, and to avoid the need of access to files on the Skysense.
-  However, after discussing it with Flightradar24, we settled for it being configurable through a config file on the Skysense.
+  However, after discussing it with Flightradar24, it was settled to be configurable through a config file on the Skysense.

 - :need:`FREQ_19`:

   Initially the plan was to have a way of configuring through some more sophisticated process, such as configuring the settings through a website.
-We later changed the requirement to accept that the process was simply to edit a config file.
+The requirement was later changed to accept that the process was simply to edit a config file.